CatchUpMods/laflux-theme-orange/README.md

 # Orange theme for Laflux

-Laflux is a Hybrid Platform built with Laravel 5.3.
-This is the Base thrme for Laflux.
+Laflux is a Hybrid Platform built with Laravel 5.3.Orange is theme for Laflux.

 ## Getting Started